tahczeban/Credit_Risk_Analysis/README.md

 ***DELIVERABLE1:USE RESAMPLING MODELS TO PREDICT CREDIT RISK***

 For this Deliverable, both the imbalanced-learn and scikit-learn libraries will be utilized to evaluate three ML models via resampling (RandomOverSampler, SMOTE, ClusterCentroids) to see which is the most appropriate for predicting credit risk.
-After resampling, the count of the target classes will be scrutinized, a logistic regression classifier will be trained, a balanced accuracy score will be calculated, a confusion matrix will be generated, as well as a classification report for analysis.
+After resampling, the count of the target classes will be scrutinized, a logistic regression classifier will be trained, a balanced accuracy score will be calculated, a confusion matrix will be generated, as well as an imbalanced classification report for analysis.

 <img width="1030" alt="Del1-load data" src="https://user-images.githubusercontent.com/90135381/156424382-f51773d6-434b-435f-9c41-0f3707642dd4.png">